HenrickTheBull/Asterion/README.md

  Asterion Discord Bot.
 Asterion is the Minotaur, his name means "The Starry One."

  Please check the [Wiki](https://github.com/HenrickTheBull/Asterion/wiki/Home/) for installation, hosting, road map, and more.

+ Use start.sh to start the bot using the current Production branch, or use beta.sh to use the current Beta branch.
+You will have to edit the asterion.service systemd unit.

+ **Asterion ONLY works on Linux as of this writing**